statisticalbiotechnology/viewST/Labnote/lab_note.md

 And will try to plot the map in d3.(2 days limit, if not possible then give up)

 ----
-#### v2018 -3-28
+#### 2018 -3-28

-d3 plots of gene expression seems good, the script has been successfully shows the csv table has transform into svg in HTML
+d3 plots of gene expression seems good: <plot.html>, the script has been successfully shows the csv table has transform into svg in HTML

 Two job remining at the moment: